-The second part of the primer concerns ships, shipboard-life and everything vaguely related to ships, from the importance of periodically scraping your hull clean of barnacles, to ship manufacture in the Carribean, ship Navigation, and the various types of ship crewmen.
-It is great and chockfull of information, but again, I think an opportunity has been missed.
-Ideally, this information should have been transformed into d20 rules there and there.
-Instead, we are promised a more detailed ruleset in the Ship & Foam supplement, which would sadly never arrive.
-No rules for scurvy or malaria, which is a bummer.
+The second part of the primer concerns ships, shipboard-life and everything vaguely related to ships, from the importance of periodically scraping your hull clean of barnacles, to ship manufacture in the Carribean, ship Navigation and the various types of ship crewmen.
+It is great and chock-full of information, but again, I think an opportunity has been missed.
+Ideally, this information should have been transformed into d20 rules.
+Instead, we are promised a more detailed ruleset in the Ship & Foam supplement which would never arrive.
+No rules for scurvy or malaria either, which is bullshit.
 Rations and the weaponry of the Age of Sail are given ample coverage here, a sensible choice that keeps the actual mechanics on the light side, relying instead on that most ancient of hobby-horses, GM’s discretion.

-The third part is specifically geared towards Pirates, those lovable ragamuffins of history and myth.
-Just about anything, from command structure to clothing gets a treatment, including a (probably necessary if one is to play this game with a hypothetical female player with an interest in Historical Pirate emulation) section on Pirate women (some cases, less rare then one would think).
+The third part is specifically geared towards Pirates, those lovable ragamuffins of history and pop-culture.
+Just about anything from command structure to clothing gets a treatment including a (probably necessary if one is to play this game with a hypothetical female player with an interest in Historical Pirate emulation) section on Pirate women (some cases, less rare then one would assume).
 All three sections combined give an excellent overview of the Caribbean in the 18th century and the bare bones needed to run the game.
-The only problem is, that is about all you get.
+The only problem is that is about all you get.

-The game also introduces Class templates; essentially a single level class that you can take if you want to specialize your character somewhat.
-An interesting system that allows for more customization without adding to the class pile.
+The game also introduces Class templates; essentially a single level class that you can take if you want to further specialize your character.
+An interesting system that allows for more customization without adding to the class bloat of later D20.
 The Escaped Slave, Carpenter, Cook and Officer are introduced here, each granting one or two abilities (nothing special, usually a bonus feat) and some bonuses to certain skills.
 Perfectly serviceable.
 Prestige classes are also present, since this is d20 yadda yadda.
-We are already familiar with the Cardinal class and the Physician, but we are introduced to the Navigator (a class with a vast array of ship navigation related abilities that will be wasted since Black Flag does not devote enough time on ship travel and navigation to make that a viable option, as well as ship piloting, see again, not enough pages).
+We are already familiar with the Cardinal class and the Physician, but we are introduced to the Navigator, a class with a vast array of ship navigation related abilities that will be wasted since Black Flag does not devote enough time on ship travel and navigation to make that a viable option, as well as ship piloting, see again, not enough pages.
 Those wishing to Russel Crowe it up may elect to select the Captain prestige class, reserved only for those natural leaders born to command (i.e not all captains have levels in the Captain class), inspiring gallantry (a fucking flat +2 to all rolls that is insane) in your companions and fear in your foes.

 Equipment is one page.
 Admittedly, almost everything that you need is there.
 As in the previous game, damage stats for melee weapons (Dirk and Cutlass) are absent, though I believe DnD 3.5 had stats for the Dirk.
 Notably missing is a list of monthly wages for typical Npc crewmen, which would have been of tremendous use.
 Same goes for prices per cargo per tonne (Sugar/Rum/Hardwood etc. etc.).
 Ship repair rules are missing (as is the price for these goods and services).
 The game teases us with the existence of 100 pound siege mortars but we have to make due with the 50-pound cannon carried exclusively by Spanish ships of the line.